typedb/typedb-driver-examples/catalogue_of_life/README.md

-# Catalogue of Life example
+# Catalogue of Life TypeDB example

 [Catalogue of Life](https://www.catalogueoflife.org/) is a database of over 4.5 million currently known taxa in biology, compiled from over a hundred different sources.